-Otitis media or ‘Glue Ear’ is the most common hearing problem that effects by far the largest group of children is treatable and usually temporary, if managed correctly does not present a problem beyond childhood
+Otitis media or ‘Glue Ear’ is the most common hearing problem that affects by far the largest group of children.
+It is treatable and usually temporary and, if managed correctly, does not present a problem beyond childhood.

 Otits Media often causes a problem to hearing because the fluid that is present in the middle ear cavity limits the transfer of vibrations via the three tiny bones in the middle ear through to the eardrum then on to the inner ear.
 When fluid is present, the vibrations are not transmitted efficiently and sound energy is lost.
 The result may be mild or even moderate hearing loss.
 Therefore, speech sounds are muffled or inaudible.

 Generally, this type of hearing loss is conductive and is temporary.
 However when the condition occurs over and over again, damage can be caused to the eardrum and the bones of the ear, presenting a longer term problem.

 Otitis Media will often hit a child at a critical time in their development of speech and language, which can present problems for the future, even beyond the time when the condition has improved.
 This is why we believe a child with otitis media should be pro-actively dealt with, rather than simply left to “grow out” of the condition.
 The first few years of life are especially critical for development and if a hearing loss exists, a child does not get the full benefit of language learning experiences.

 Otitis media without infection presents a special problem because symptoms of pain and fever are usually not present.
 Therefore weeks, months or even years can go by before parents suspect a problem.
 During this time, the child may miss out on some of the information that can influence speech and language development.